-Name (also grafting, copulation, furs) for the artificial, vegetative propagation of woody plants.
-This is most common with rose and fruit varieties.
-In principle it concerns a transplantation of a plant part (Edelreis) on the root part of another plant (pad).
-You can also use the process as Clone denote because it originate from the original plants genetically identical new plants.
-This technique was already in the antiquity especially known for fruit and olive varieties and is from Cato the Elder (234-149 BC) also mentioned in vines.
-The main objective is the preservation of special properties especially of fruit-bearing origin varieties but also ornamental plants, if their conservation by poor or disease-prone root system, unsatisfactory growth strength (too strong, too weak) or incompatibility with the soil (eg lime) endangered is.
+Designation (also grafting, copulation, furs) for the artificial, vegetative propagation of woody plants.
+Most commonly, this is common in rose and fruit varieties.
+In principle, it is a transplant of a plant part ( scion ) on the root part of another plant ( document ).
+You can also use the process as Clone denote, as originate from the original plants genetically identical new plants.
+This technique was already in the antiquity especially known for fruit and olive varieties and is used by Cato the Elder (234-149 BC) also mentioned in the case of vines.
+The main objective is the preservation of special properties especially of fruit-bearing origins, but also ornamental plants, if their conservation by poor or disease-prone root system, unsatisfactory growth strength (too strong, too weak) or incompatibility with the soil (eg lime) at risk is.

 Cause of the global coverage of vines was imported from the mid-19th century from America phylloxera, In the extremely complex life cycle of the pest, the leaves are above ground and / or (which is much more dangerous) subterraneously infesting the roots.
 The vines react as a defense reaction through formation of Gallen (Leaves) or growths (roots), which are used by the phylloxera as food.
 The Wucherungsformen at the roots is called Nodositäten (on young, unboned roots) and tuberosities (at old roots).
 Some of the American vine species are resistant to varying degrees.
 Vine-resistant species produce little to no growth at the roots.
 The picture shows a Europeans Vine with a hole-like depression reaching far into the interior and a reblausresistente American vine where, after the phylloxera pitting, a closure by cork fabric takes place.